sandeepimmadi/Python-Projects/README.md

 will define the font of the time and its colour, its border width and the background colour of the digital clock: will combine all the elements to define the label of the clock application: define the main function of our digital clock.
 Here we will set the text of the label as the realtime and run and see our output.
+# 5. Price Elasticity of Demand
+Price elasticity of demand refers to the degree of responsiveness of demand for a product to a change in price.
+Simply put, it means the degree to which the demand for a product changes with an increase or decrease in its price.